Hongwu Emperor: Central government

-The administrative structure of the Ming dynasty was modeled after the Yuan model.
-The civil administration was led by the Central Secretariat, headed by two Grand Councilors who were informally known as Prime Ministers.
-This Secretariat was responsible for six ministries: Personnel, Revenue, Rites, War, Justice, and (Public) Works.
-The Censorate oversaw the administration, while the Chief Military Commission was in charge of the army, but under later emperors, the civil administration, which was the core of the government, became primarily focused on supporting the army financially and logistically.
-Initially, the provinces were under the control of the general, with the civil authorities also reporting to them.
+The administrative structure of the Ming dynasty was based on the Yuan model.
+The Central Secretariat led the civil administration and was headed by two grand chancellors who were informally known as prime ministers.
+(Note: Li Shanchang served as left grand chancellor and Xu Da as right grand chancellor from 1368 to 1371.
+Xu briefly succeeded Li as left grand chancellor in 1371, after which the office remained vacant until Hu Weiyong's appointment in 1377.
+Wang Guangyang held the office of right grand chancellor from 1371 to 1373 and again from 1377 to 1380, while Hu Weiyong served in that position between 1373 and 1377 before becoming left grand chancellor.
+Hu and Wang were the last holders of the two offices before the abolition of the chancellorship in 1380.)
+The Secretariat was responsible for six ministries: Personnel, Revenue, Rites, War, Justice, and Works.
+The Censorate oversaw the administration, while the Chief Military Commission was in charge of the army.
+Initially, the provinces were under the control of generals, with the civil authorities reporting to them.
 In the 1370s, the military's influence decreased as ministers were appointed to leadership positions in the provinces.
 Regional military commanders were then responsible for managing the affairs of hereditary soldiers in the Weisuo system.

-In the 1370s, the Weisuo system, which was introduced in 1364, became stabilized.
-Soldiers under this system were obligated hereditarily to serve, with each family required to provide one member for military service in each generation.
+The Weisuo system was introduced in 1364 and stabilized in the 1370s.
+Soldiers under this system were obligated hereditarily to serve; each family was required to provide one member for military service in each generation.
 The army was self-sufficient thanks to the production of these hereditary soldiers.
 By 1393, the empire's armed forces consisted of 326 guards and 65 battalions, but after 1368, the army may have been larger than necessary, as the government feared the consequences of widespread demobilization.

-In order to limit the influence of eunuchs in the palace, the Emperor initially restricted their number to 100, but he later allowed their number to increase to 400, with the condition that they were not allowed to learn to read, write, or interfere in politics.